2023 Most Popular Biological & Physical Science Associate Degree Schools in Michigan

 The following schools top our list of the Most Popular Biological & Physical Science Associate Degree Colleges.

-Our analysis found Lake Michigan College to be the most popular school for biological and physical science students who want to pursue a associate degree in Michigan.
+Our 2023 rankings named Lake Michigan College the most popular school in Michigan for biological and physical science students working on their associate degree.
 LMC is a small public school located in the rural area of Benton Harbor.

 Of the 33 students majoring in biological science at LMC, 39% are male and 61% are female.